bkim1/sonos-flow/README.md

-# Sonos Flo
+# Sonos Flow

-Sonos Flo is a project created for the Sonos Challenge: Boston hackathon.
+Sonos Flow is a project created for the Sonos Challenge: Boston hackathon.
+It allows the user to have sound follow them throughout their home.

+Sonos Flow is compatible with Sonos.

+This repository holds one component of Sonos Flow.
+It is a Flask web server that interacts with the Sonos API to control the speakers within a household.

 ---